After astronomical gains in 2017, cryptocurrencies saw extreme price volatility in 2018.

 As a part of Singapore’s competitive tax regime, there is no capital gains tax levied on the sale of property.
 This includes real estate, financial instruments, company shares and long-term investments in cryptocurrencies.

-Singapore, as one of the few jurisdictions in Asia to offer zero capital gains tax, is likely to attract more cryptocurrency investors who are looking to save money on their trading activities.
+Singapore, as one of the few jurisdictions in Asia to offer zero capital gains tax, is likely to keep attracting more cryptocurrency investors who are looking to save money on their trading activities.
 Investors from around the world have been using Singapore as a base to hold their investments–not only for the country’s lack of capital gains taxes but also for its numerous other business-friendly policies.
 Unlike the future of cryptocurrencies, Singapore’s attractiveness as a smart venue for serious investors is quite secure.
 While crypto-currencies may be a very risky investment, if you are planning to trade them nevertheless, consider Singapore.

 For cryptocurrency investors, there is plenty to worry about.
 These include future price fall warnings from some of the world’s most respected economists and high tax bills on cryptocurrency profits.
 However, smart investors and entrepreneurs can avoid one of these worries by availing the low taxes and a pro-business ecosystem offered by Singapore.